wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 You may also wish to follow [bitemyapp's guide](https://github.com/bitemyapp/learnhaskell) to learn more Haskell.

-If you have any comments or suggestions, go to [this post's Reddit post](https://www.reddit.com/r/haskell/comments/2oo7dy/revisied_introduction_to_haskell_looking_for/) for more details.
+If you have any comments or suggestions, go to [this post's Reddit post](https://www.reddit.com/r/haskell/comments/2oo7dy/revisied_introduction_to_haskell_looking_for/).
 Thanks for reading!